How to cope with change

-You probably know that your physical health can affect your mental health and wellbeing.
+You probably know that physical health can affect your mental health and wellbeing.
 But did you know that it also works the other way around?
-Quite simply, your stress levels, how well you deal with things, and how you feel from day-to-day can significantly affect all aspects of your life — including your physical health.
-If you’re not feeling quite 100 per cent mentally, then chances your physical health will also be a bit out of shape.
+Quite simply, your stress levels, how well you deal with things, and how you feel day to day can significantly affect all aspects of your life — including your physical health.
+If you’re not feeling 100 per cent mentally, then chances are your physical health will also be a bit out of shape.
 That’s where mental fitness comes in.

 Many blokes include regular physical exercise as part of their routine, yet they do little to keep their mental health in working order.
 In fact, looking after yourself mentally is just as important as exercising, eating well, and watching your intake of alcohol, tobacco and other potentially harmful substances.